Teriks/pake/README.md

 order you need your targets to execute in, the one that comes first should be declared a dependency of the one that comes second, then the second target should be specified to run.

-When running parallel builds leaf dependencies will start executing pretty much simultaneously, and non related targets that have a dependency chain may execute in parallel.
+When running parallel builds, leaf dependencies will start executing pretty much simultaneously, and non related targets that have a dependency chain may execute in parallel.